alphagov/government-service-design-manual/technical-architecture/loadandperformancetesting.md

   primary: developer, tech-arch
 status: draft
 ---

-# Load and performance testing
+{:.intro}

-History is litered with countless Government projects which collapsed under load or which worked slowly enough to frustrate users.
+History is littered with countless Government projects which collapsed under load or which worked slowly enough to frustrate users.
 As a Government service it is important that your systems and applications are performant and can deal with exected (and unexpected) levels of traffic.
 This means doing some capacity planning work up front but it also means doing specific load and performance testing.

 ## Guidance/Tool

-### Capaicity planning
+### Capacity planning

 Capacity planning is the process of determining what amount of infrastructure and software is required to run a live system.